-Art at Great Missenden School:
+Art INTENT at Great Missenden School:

 We aim to give children a wide range of experiences in Art, to develop their creative and practical skills.
 They use a variety of tools, materials and medium to develop techniques such as drawing, painting, printing, textiles, pottery and model-making.
 An awareness of colour, shape, balance, focus and proportion are developed alongside the use of symbols to convey ideas and feelings.
 The children are also taught to develop their appreciation of artists and art in other cultures and use techniques to develop their own artwork and to experiment with new ideas.